 A budget line for the unexpected.
 Unless my trip is going to take me far from any kind of civilization, I pack for the expected and budget for the unexpected.
 In other words, I don’t carry a winter coat to the tropics.
 I pack for typical weather and, if there’s a cold snap, I buy a cheap coat and give it away before I head home.

 I do this primarily to save weight, but I find there’s another benefit: shopping for everyday items in unfamiliar places takes me off the tourist track and into people’s daily lives, and those small but genuine connections help me collect the kind of contextual details so essential to reporting.
 They’re also part of the joy of travel.
-I have fond memories of buying an umbrella on the street in Istanbul, getting sized up (all too accurately) for running shorts in a sidewalk stall in Phnom Penh, buying dancing shoes in Sonora and even shopping for picnic supplies in rural Alabama.
+I have fond memories of buying an umbrella on the street in Istanbul, getting sized up (all too accurately) for running shorts in a sidewalk stall in Phnom Penh, buying dancing shoes in Sonora, borrowing rain pants in northern Norway, and shopping for picnic supplies in rural Alabama.

 Especially when your destination is a new one, it can be tempting to pack as if you’re going to Mars, with gear for every contingency loaded on your back.
 But as a traveling reporter, your goal is to be immersed and connected, not self-sufficient.
 So set yourself up for some scavenger hunts, and see where they lead.